 How much will the settlement payment be?

 Pro rata cash payment: Class members can submit a claim to receive a partial refund of overdraft fees paid plus interest.
-The settlement administrator will determine payment amounts by:
+The final payment amount will be determined by:

 - The total amount of unrefunded overdraft fees for each eligible account